21 GitHub Actions

 and rsconnect::deployApp()

 .
-We’ll perform a sanity check and confirm we can deploy the application using the information we’ve collected:
+We’ll perform a test run with these functions to confirm we can deploy the application using the information we’ve collected:

 - Then try to deploy the application using